heroLFG/hugo-herolfg-site/content/posts/perspectivism-and-praxeology.md

 Theory of value (intrinsic, labor, exchange, monetary, power, utility, subjective)

+Legal systems (common law and precedent, statutory law, regulatory law, what about claims of injury being ignored?)

 ### thoughts

 Passion: Obsessed with knowledge.
 Obsessed with winning.
 Obsessed wtih creating.
 Obsessed with ordering.
 Obsessed with purity.